feature-hub/feature-hub/docs/getting-started/introduction.md

 The Feature Hub includes a collection of npm packages that when used together provide a full-fledged solution for composing micro frontends.
-Out of the box it supports React micro frontends as first-class citizens, but also allows the integration of micro frontends that are built with any other frontend technology (e.g. Vue.js, Angular, Web Components).
+Out of the box it supports React micro frontends as [first-class citizens][placing-feature-apps-on-a-web-page-using-react], but also allows the integration of micro frontends that are built with any [other frontend technology][dom-feature-app] (e.g. Vue.js, Angular, Web Components).
 The use **without React** is also possible, but requires a custom implementation of the ability to place micro frontends on a web page.

 ## Feature Apps and Feature Services